-- c.
-If required by the Associate Dean for Academic Affairs, the student shall complete an Academic Success Probation Contract. - d.
-The student shall comply with all requirements of the Academic Success Probation Program, including meeting attendance requirements with respect to meetings with program personnel, completing any tasks assigned as part of the student's educational plan, and meeting all requirements in any academic success course the student must take because of their academic status. - e.
-A student who fails to meet any of the foregoing obligations may be dismissed from the School of Law at the discretion of the Associate Dean for Academic Affairs. - f.
-A student who fails to achieve a cumulative GPA of 2.000 after his or her Probationary Semester shall be dismissed from the School of Law.
-A student who is involuntarily dismissed from the School of Law for academic reasons shall have his or her financial aid eligibility suspended.
+- b.
+If required by the Associate Dean for Academic Affairs, the student shall complete an Academic Success Probation Contract. - c.
+The student shall comply with all requirements of the Academic Success Probation Program, including meeting attendance requirements with respect to meetings with program personnel, completing any tasks assigned as part of the student's educational plan, and meeting all requirements in any academic success course the student must take because of their academic status. - d.
+A student who fails to meet any of the foregoing obligations may be dismissed from the School of Law at the discretion of the Associate Dean for Academic Affairs.